Hyperledger-TWGC/tape/README.md

 ### Run

+`-config` flag point to a config JSON file that contains configurations about network and test variables (default "config.json").
+`-total`: flag stored the total number of proposals to send (default 40000).
-Execute `./stupid` or `./stupid config.json 40000` to generate 40000 transactions to Fabric.
+So, with the default json file and number, you can just execute `./stupid` to generate 40000 transactions to Fabric, but also you can execute with different number `./stupid -config config.json -total 1000` to generate 1000 transactions to Fabric.

 *Set this to integer times of batchsize, so that last block is not cut due to timeout*.
 For example, if you have batch size of 500, set this to 500, 1000, 40000, 100000, etc.